nancyjlau/nancyjlau.github.io/content/about.md

 date: 2023-07-24
 ---

-I'm currently an undergraduate in computer engineering and math at UC Santa Cruz.
+I'm currently an undergraduate triple majoring in computer engineering, math, and economics at UC Santa Cruz.
 I'm interested in cybersecurity, hardware security, reverse engineering, malware, etc.

 I like to code in:
 - C/C++